List of Kamen Rider Ex-Aid characters: Graphite

 The Graphite Bugster (グラファイトバグスター, Gurafaito Bagusutā), or simply Graphite (グラファイト, Gurafaito), is a draconic warrior-themed leading Bugster who was born from the Drago Knight Hunter Z Gashat's data and Saki Momose five years prior to the series.
 Due to her death, Graphite formed a rivalry with her boyfriend Hiiro Kagami and Taiga Hanaya, the doctor who failed to save her.

 In the present, Graphite emerges to monitor Bugster Virus infection rates and battle the Gamer Riders.
-After losing face with Kuroto Dan, Graphite steals the Proto Drago Knight Hunter Z Gashat to evolve himself and attempts to spread the Bugster Virus on a larger scale, only to be defeated by Hiiro, Hanaya, Emu Hojo, and Kiriya Kujo.
+After losing face with Kuroto Dan, Graphite steals the Proto Drago Knight Hunter Z Gashat to evolve himself and attempts to spread the Bugster Virus on a larger scale, only to be defeated by Hiiro, Taiga, Emu Hojo, and Kiriya Kujo.
 A year later, Parad resurrects Graphite and evolves him further so he can help the Bugsters use Kamen Rider Chronicle to replace humanity with more of their kind.
 When Masamune Dan takes over Kamen Rider Chronicle for himself, Graphite obtains a sample of the game's final boss, Gamedeus, and infects himself with it to cultivate the virus.
-Graphite eventually faces Hiiro and Hanaya in a final battle amidst Masamune's attempts to keep him alive and prolong Kamen Rider Chronicle and allowing Nico Saiba to defeat him as she had earned the right to do so while playing Kamen Rider Chronicle.
+Graphite eventually faces Hiiro and Taiga in a final battle amidst Masamune's attempts to keep him alive and prolong Kamen Rider Chronicle, and allowing Nico Saiba to defeat him as she had earned the right to do so while playing Kamen Rider Chronicle.
 Before he dies, Graphite thanks his allies and enemies for allowing him to fulfill his role as a game character.